Surya-Rayala/VisionPipeline-gallery-track/README.md

 - **gallery_hybrid**: temporal tracking (ByteTrack-style) + optional periodic gallery ReID
 - **gallery_only**: gallery assignment only (no temporal association)

-> By default, `track-lib` **does not write any files**.
+> By default, `gallery-track-lib` **does not write any files**.
 You opt-in to saving JSON, frames, or annotated video via flags.

 ---